 Teams will toss a coin before the practice with the winner having the choice of 1st or 2nd practice OR stone colour.

 Each player on the team will throw a minimum number of Last Stone Draws depending on the format of the event and number of games played.

+Only 16 stones or 9 minutes for zone or inter-zone playoffs.
+No stone limit during provincials.

 Under the direction of the Chief Umpire, before each game teams will be allowed a 9-minute warm-up on their appointed sheet.
 At the conclusion of the 9-minute warm-up 1-minute will be added for each Last Stone Draw.
-There is no restriction as to the number of stones that may be delivered in the allotted time.
+There is no restriction as to the number of stones that may be delivered in the allotted time (provincial championships).
+Only 16 stones can be delivered during any zone or inter-zone competition.
 Notice will be given 1 minute prior to start of each practice and teams will be advised when they may access the ice surface.
 Opposing teams must remain in the viewing area behind the glass during their opponent's pre-game practice.

 LAST STONE ADVANTAGE IN THE FIRST END (HAMMER) will be decided by two draws to the button following each team’s pre-game practice.
 Teams have 1 minute to deliver each stone.

 Following the pre-game practice, under the direction of the Chief Umpire, the first player designated will deliver a stone using the clockwise rotation (full sweeping allowed) and following the measurement the second player designated will deliver a stone using the counter clockwise rotation (full sweeping allowed) and the cumulative total of the two will determine which team will receive last stone advantage in the first end.
-Coaches and/or 5th players should be on the backboard at the home end before the player delivers the stone and no communication with the team is permitted.
+Coaches and/or 5th players must be on the backboard at the home end before the player delivers the stone and no communication with the team is permitted.
 The draw to the button shall be played towards the home end.

 If a team covers the button triangulation measuring will take place (as long as the ice techs have put in the additional holes at 3 or 9 o'clock and 6 o'clock).
 If triangulation is not available the measurement will be recorded as 0.00.